plone/documentation/adapt-and-extend/change-the-font-colors.rst

 -  How to locate the styles you want to change
 -  How to override these styles using the ploneCustom.css style sheet

-In this case we'll change the colour of page titles from black to turquoise.
+In this case we'll change the color of page titles from black to turquoise.

 Before you start